EmekaJames-tech/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displays the contents list of your current directory
+Changes the Working directory to the Home directory